 Students who plan on bringing their service animal into University housing should notify the Disability Support Services office at (410) 617-2750 or email email@example.com at least two weeks before housing selection or the housing registration deadline.

 Control and Behavior Requirements

-A person using a service animal or a service animal trainer (“handler”) must be in full control of the animal at all times, including taking measures to ensure that the animal does not exhibit disruptive or aggressive behavior or block an aisle or passageway.
+A person using a service animal (“handler”) must be in full control of the animal at all times, including taking measures to ensure that the animal does not exhibit disruptive or aggressive behavior or block an aisle or passageway.
 If the handler resides on campus, the service animal may be off-leash or off-harness in the handler’s bedroom.

 The handler is responsible for caring for and supervising the service animal, which includes toileting, feeding, and grooming and veterinary care.
 It is the handler’s responsibility to remove and properly dispose of any waste.
 Service animals must be clean and well groomed, and measures should be taken at all times for flea and odor control.
 Service animals must be vaccinated and licensed as required by State law and/or local ordinance.

 The handler is solely responsible for any damage to persons or property caused by the animal.

 Violations of these Guidelines will be handled on an individual basis through the DSS office, Student Life and/or the Dean of Students, or Human Resources as applicable.

 A service animal may be excluded from the campus when the animal's behavior poses a direct threat to the health and safety of others, including if the animal is out of control and the handler does not take effective action to control it or if the animal is not housebroken.